carterTsai95/AnchorScrollView/README.md

 AnchorScrollView is consist by the AnchorScrollView and the ScrollViewContent which is the pure SwiftUI view.
 With AnchorScrollView it can simply create the ScrollView with the auto-selected header for better user experience.

+## TODOs

+- [ ] Make the tab bar ability to customize
+- [ ] Using the View's extension to cleanup the each section(content)'s modifier in ScrollViewContainerBuilder
+- [ ] Finish remaining AnchorScrollView's initializer in order to support up to 10 contents.
+- [ ] Check the accessibility
+- [ ] Write the blogger for this view's inspiration and step to step tuturial

 Usage
 ```swift
 struct ExampleView: View {